chigenelaby/ML-ExonCNV/README.md

 You may freely use, share and modify the material **for any non-commercial purpose** provided you give appropriate credit.

 **ANY COMMERCIAL USE, DISTRIBUTION, OR SAAS DEPLOYMENT IS *PROHIBITED* WITHOUT A SEPARATE WRITTEN AGREEMENT.**
-Unauthorized commercial usage violates copyright and patent rights and will be pursued in court.
+Unauthorized commercial usage violates copyright and patent rights.

 Contact `yshbioinfo@126.com` for commercial licensing options.